 One of the other things that people love about TAP is the free stopover program, which allows for a multi-day stay in Portugal before continuing on to another destination, which is great for families that want to start a grand European tour in Portugal.

-You can very frequently find direct, economy fares on TAP for under $500 per person.
-You will have to pay extra for a seat assignment and checked luggage, but I’m an over packer and I’ve done a week in Portugal with just a carry on bag.
-When I checked current rates for a Saturday to the following Sunday stay in June, the costs were coming in at about $800 per person.
-However, if you are willing to travel mid-week or keep an eye out for flight deals (I use Hopper to predict price changes), you should be able to find cheaper fares so I’ve based this budget on $500 per person.
+You can very frequently find direct, economy fares on TAP for around $500 per person.
+You will have to pay extra for a seat assignment and checked luggage, but I’m an over-packer and I’ve done a week in Portugal with just a carry-on bag.
+When I checked current rates for a weeklong stay in the summer, the costs came in at about $850-1200 per person.
+However, if you are willing to travel mid-week or keep an eye out for flight deals, you should be able to find cheaper fares so I’ve based this budget on $850 per person.

 In order to estimate accommodation costs, I allocated three nights in Lisbon, followed by four nights in another region, such as coastal Alentejo or the Algarve for some relaxing beach time.
 Of course, if you have more time I encourage you to explore more of Portugal including Cascais/Sintra, Douro Valley, and interior Alentejo (although not in the summer when it is extremely hot and dry.)
 Or, utilize that free stopover deal with TAP to spend a week island hopping in the Azores or just a few days on São Miguel.